itsnemoooo/itsnemoooo.github.io/blog/what-I-learned-in-filters.md

 ```
 ### Why this is valuable
 Filter design is a vital skill across various fields including communications, control systems, audio processing, and image processing.
 By understanding both analog and digital filtering techniques, you’ll be equipped to create solutions for real-world challenges in these domains.

-### Conclusion
-EE 5371 - Analog and Digital Filter Design provides a solid foundation in filter theory and practical design methods.
-Whether you’re interested in telecommunications, audio engineering, or image processing, this course will prepare you with the knowledge and skills needed to tackle complex filtering tasks.
-If you're aiming to specialize in signal processing or control systems, EE 5371 is an invaluable part of your academic journey.